CommissionerPeirce/SafeHarbor2.0/README.md

 &ensp; &ensp; &ensp; &ensp; (ix)  *Related Person Transactions.*  A description of any material transaction, or any proposed material transaction, in which the Initial Development Team is a participant and in which any Related Person had or will have a direct or indirect material interest.
 The description should identify the nature of the transaction, the Related Person, the basis on which the person is a Related Person, and the approximate value of the amount involved in the transaction.

 &ensp; &ensp; &ensp; &ensp; (x)  *Warning to Token Purchasers.*  A statement that the purchase of Tokens involves a high degree of risk and the potential loss of money.
-This warning can be displayed in the "Notice of Reliance" that is made pursuant to this section (c)(1)(v) or as a prominent "warning" string of the Token itself.
+This warning may be displayed in the "Notice of Reliance" made pursuant to this section (c)(1)(v) or as a prominent "warning" string on the Token contract.

 &ensp; &ensp; (2)  *Semiannual Disclosures.*  Every six months following the date of filing the notice of reliance, pursuant to paragraph (c) of this section, until the end of the three-year period or a determination that Network Maturity has been reached, whichever occurs first, provide updated information required by paragraph (b)(1)(iv) of this section as of the end of the six-month period.
 These updates must be made within 30 calendar days after the end of the semiannual period.